zawwz/lxsh/README.md

 Reduce code size to a minimum without changing functionality with the `-m` option.

-> This option should be safe to use in any situation
+> This option should be safe to use in any situation, if this option changes behavior please report a bug

 #### Behaviors of the minify option